Yuanyun-Yong/Android-App/README.md

   - Specific colours for each event
     - Allows the user to set their own colour if they want
     - Default colouring otherwise

+- Considering functionality of app:
+  - Home page: Today + events today
+    - Create an event button on the page
 */